Skip to content

 Around the house

-- Wash only full loads in the clothes washer.
+- Wash only full loads of clothes in the washing machine.
 Washing small loads uses over twice as much water per pound of laundry.

-- When buying a new clothes washer, consider purchasing a water-saving model.
+- When buying a new washing machine, consider purchasing a water-saving model.

 - Insulate hot water pipes where possible to avoid long delays (and wasted water) while waiting for the water to “run hot.”
 When building a new home, keep the distance short between the hot water heater and showers and other places that hot water is used.